cloudbank-project/image-research-computing-tutorial/README.md

 This tutorial introduces you, the researcher and/or student, to using virtual machine ***images*** on the cloud as a basis for research computing.
-If you are familiar with containers: For perspective a **machine image** is analogous but includes the *entire* operating system, conceptually more grandiose.
+If you are familiar with **containers**:
+A **machine image** is analogous but includes the *entire* operating system, so a bit more grandiose.

 This page provides an outline, intended for an audience new to cloud computing.